shamsghi/Ayu-in-Zed/README.md

 ## Install locally (dev extension)

+1. Download zip from Releases
+2. Unzip it
-1. Open Zed.
+3. Open Zed.
-2. Run `zed: install dev extension` from the command palette.
+4. Run `zed: install dev extension` from the command palette.
-3. Select this folder.
+5. Select the folder.
-4. Run `theme selector: toggle` and choose an Ayu variant.
+6. Run `theme selector: toggle` and choose an Ayu variant.

 ## Credits